-In conclusion, phishing attacks are a serious threat to businesses and individuals alike.
-By understanding the different types of phishing attacks and taking appropriate measures to protect against them, businesses can minimize their risk of falling victim to these attacks.
+In summary, the threat of phishing attacks to both businesses and individuals is substantial.
+By comprehensively understanding the various types of phishing attacks and proactively implementing protective measures, businesses can significantly reduce their vulnerability to these cyber threats.

 The Role of Employee Training in Cybersecurity